The first- and second-order magneto-optical effects and intrinsically anomalous transport in 2D van der Waals layered magnets CrXY (X = S, Se, Te; Y = Cl, Br, I): Results and discussion

-The relativistic band structures of ML FM and BL FM/AFM Cr\textit{XY} with out-of-plane and in-plane magnetization are plotted in supplemental Figs.~S2--S7~\cite{SuppMater}.
+The relativistic band structures of ML FM and BL FM/AFM Cr\textit{XY} with out-of-plane and in-plane magnetization are plotted in supplemental Figs.~S4--S9~\cite{SuppMater}.
 The results show that CrS\textit{Y} and CrSe\textit{Y} are narrow band gap semiconductors, while CrTe\textit{Y} are multi-band metals.
 All the band gaps of CrS\textit{Y} and CrSe\textit{Y} are summarized in supplemental Tab.~S1~\cite{SuppMater}.
 Here, we choose ML FM Cr\textit{X}Br (\textit{X} = S, Se, Te) as representative examples to discuss the electronic properties of Cr\textit{XY} family materials, as shown in Fig.~\ref{fig:band}.
 A clear trend can be seen that the band gaps of Cr\textit{X}Br become smaller and eventually disappear with the increasing of atomic number (e.g., S $\rightarrow$ Se $\rightarrow$ Te).
 The orbital-decomposed density of states of ML FM Cr\textit{X}Br show that the $d$ orbitals of Cr atom and $p$ orbitals of \textit{X} and Br atoms are dominant components near the Fermi level.
 For CrSBr, the calculated band gaps of ML FM, BL FM, and BL AFM states are 1.34 eV, 1.22 eV, and 1.30 eV, respectively, which are in good agreement with that of bulk material ($\sim$ 1.25 eV)~\cite{Telford2020}.
+Since CrS\textit{Y} and CrSe\textit{Y} are narrow band gap semiconductors, the electrons and holes could bound in pairs to form quasiparticle excitons.
+Taking CrSBr as an example~\cite{Nathan2021}, the exciton binding energies for ML FM, BL FM, and BL AFM states are 0.5 eV, 0.37 eV, and 0.46 eV, respectively, which are apparently smaller than the exciton binding energies of ML FM CrI$_3$ (1.7 eV~\cite{Wumeng2020}, 1.06 eV~\cite{Alejandro2020}, and 0.84~\cite{Alejandro2020}).
+It indicates that the relatively weak excitonic effects in CrS\textit{Y} and CrSe\textit{Y} may not significantly influence the optical and magneto-optical properties, in contrast to CrI$_3$~\cite{Wumeng2020,Alejandro2020}.